Sign-Based Optimizers Are Effective Under Heavy-Tailed Noise: Related Work

-\paragraph{Sign-based methods: vector optimizers} The simplest signed gradient descent algorithm, namely SignSGD, is proposed by~\citet{bernstein2018signsgd}, where the authors establish convergence rates based on $\ell_1$-norm and discussed its possible complexity improvement over SGD.~\citet{bernstein2019signsgd} later shows that SignSGD with majority vote is communication efficient and robust to noise error.
+\paragraph{Sign-based methods: vector optimizers} The simplest signed gradient descent algorithm, namely SignSGD, is proposed by~\citet{bernstein2018signsgd}, where the authors establish convergence rates based on $\ell_1$-norm and discuss its possible complexity improvement over SGD.~\citet{bernstein2019signsgd} later shows that SignSGD with majority vote is communication efficient and robust to noise error.
 Further attempts have been made to improve the convergence of SignSGD for smooth functions~\citep{safaryan2021stochastic,sun2023momentum,jiang2025improved,kornilov2025signheavytail,JMLR:v26:24-0523}.
-While for non-smooth functions,~\citet{karimireddy2019error} provide a simple convex counterexample where SignSGD fails to converge, which they utilize the error feedback techniques~\citep{seide20141} to alleviate the divergence.~\citet{liu2019signsgd,petrov2025leveraging} combine signed gradient with zeroth-order optimization to reduce memory cost in LLM training.
+While for non-smooth functions,~\citet{karimireddy2019error} provide a simple convex counterexample where SignSGD fails to converge, for which they utilize the error feedback techniques~\citep{seide20141} to alleviate the divergence.~\citet{yu2026stosignsgd} propose a new optimizer named StoSignSGD, provably fixing this non-convergence issue by injecting structural noise into the sign operator.~\citet{liu2019signsgd,petrov2025leveraging} combine signed gradient with zeroth-order optimization to reduce memory cost in LLM training.
 SignSGD has also received great attention due to its close relationship with Adam~\citep{balles2018dissecting}.
-Numerous efforts have been made to theoretically justify the success of Adam through the lens of SignSGD~\citep{crawshaw2022robustness,kunstner2023noise,peng2025simple}, and of course, study the effectiveness of SignSGD iteself~\citep{balles2020geometry,liICLR2025on,ICLR2025adaptive,kunstner2025scaling}.
+Numerous efforts have been made to theoretically justify the success of Adam through the lens of SignSGD~\citep{crawshaw2022robustness,kunstner2023noise,peng2025simple}, and of course, study the effectiveness of SignSGD itself~\citep{balles2020geometry,liICLR2025on,ICLR2025adaptive,kunstner2025scaling}.
+On a parallel path,~\citet{tao2026when} leverage a complexity-theoretical framework to rigorously justify when and why SignSGD may have a provable complexity improvement over vanilla SGD by comparing the $\ell_1$-norm lower bound of SGD to the upper bound of SignSGD.
 Another important breakthrough is the Lion optimizer, proposed by~\citet{chen2023symbolic} via symbolic search.
 By incorporating two momentum buffers, it achieves significant empirical success~\citep{zhaoICLR2025deconstructing}.
 Likewise, there exists a rich body of literature that tries to explain its effectiveness~\citep{chenICLR2024lion,elistratov2024lion,dong2024convergence,jiang2025lion,sfyraki2025lions}.